dask/dask/docs/source/delayed-best-practices.rst

 Avoid global state
 ------------------

-Ideally your operations shouldn't rely on global state.
-Using global state *might* work if you only use threads, but when you move to multiprocessing or distributed computing then you will likely encounter confusing errors
+Ideally, your operations shouldn't rely on global state.
+Using global state *might* work if you only use threads, but when you move to multiprocessing or distributed computing then you will likely encounter confusing errors.

 **Don't**